When you are making an effort to lose weight it can be difficult to find weight loss friendly snacks that work for you.

 Tip: Use a bit of dip.
 Have you put almond butter on celery?
 How about trying my new hummus recipe below?

-Go ahead and try one, or more, of these healthy snacks.
+Go ahead and try one, or more, of these healthy weight loss friendly snacks.
 Prepare them the night before if you need to.
 They will not be “tasteless,” like “cardboard,” or “completely unsatisfying.”
 Trust me.

 Makes about 2 cups